What is a Party Wall?

 The following gives you a list of types of work that are likely to need a Party Wall Notice:

-· Excavation within 3 meters to 6 meters of your neighbour's property [even if you are not attached to them]
+- Excavation within 3 meters to 6 meters of your neighbour’s property undefined

 How soon should you serve a Party Wall Notice?